 Who can go?

-UM semester 1: End of February to June
+- Semester 1: End of February to End of June

 Course equivalency formula

 - Melbourne points x 3/10 = UBC Credits